 Once connected, streaming speeds were more than impressive.
 On my 100 Mbps connection, I managed to get about 61 Mbps speeds.
 This makes it good for torrenting with many p2p-enabled servers.

-Second, up on our list of VPN Australia, is Surfshark.
+Second, up on our list of best VPN Australia, is Surfshark.
 If you’re a VPN with highest speed, there’s no better VPN to get other than Surfshark.
 It’s also an affordable option available for only $1.99/mo.

 Streaming is where this VPN really shines.
-Since its servers are relatively new, it manages to sweep past Netflix’s radar and makes the best Australian VPN.
+Since its servers are relatively new, it manages to sweep past Netflix’s radar to access US content catalog within Australia.

 AES 256- bit encryption, Kill switch, CleanWeb and Multi-hop are among the few features Surfshark has in its arsenal.
 In addition, Surfshark has a logging policy audited by an independent organization Cure53 itself.
 The provider keeps no records about you that could be used to tie your online activities to your person in any way.